 The survey found that career progression is the number one driver to relocate to Hong Kong, followed closely by an opportunity to improve personal earnings.

-Skills and experience shape IT salaries
+Skills and Experience Shape IT Salaries

-Exactly what sort of salary is possible by relocating to Hong Kong hinges largely on skill set and career experience, as well as the particular industry, complexity of the role, and the size of hiring employers.
+Exactly what sort of salary is possible by relocating to Hong Kong hinges largely on skill set and career experience, as well as the particular industry, the complexity of the role, and the size of hiring employers.

 In the IT sector, demand is especially high for professionals who can implement and upgrade a company’s consumer-facing technology.
 Developers with backgrounds in Java, C#, C++ and React are keenly sought after.
-Moreover, experienced IT professionals are in a favourable position to negotiate starting salaries, as the supply/demand imbalance within the technology talent pool puts increased pressure on employers to source qualified professionals.
+Moreover, experienced IT professionals are in a favorable position to negotiate starting salaries, as the supply/demand imbalance within the technology talent pool puts increased pressure on employers to source qualified professionals.